 14. While supervising junior members, senior members are to be aware of the Children Act and avoid placing themselves in a position capable of misinterpretation or question.

-15. The flying of any model powered by a jet engine, or with a dry weight exceeding 20 kilograms, on PPMFC flying sites, must first be authorised by the Committee.
+15. The flying of any model powered by a jet engine, or with a dry weight exceeding 25 kilograms MTOW, on PPMFC flying sites, must first be authorised by the Committee.
 These models are subject to special flying rules as outlined below.
-IC powered models are prohibited on the Kayte Lane Site.
+IC and turbine powered models are prohibited on the Kayte Lane Site.

-16. Jet and large models, and to an extent helicopters, have very high energy rotating components, and have special safety space needs.
+16. Jet and large models - and to an extent helicopters - have very high energy rotating components so have special safety space needs.
 Special safety and operating rules for these models are as follows:

-17. Only transmitters operating on the 35MHz, UHF and 2.4GHz frequency bands are permitted for use on club sites.
+17. Only transmitters operating on the 35MHz and 2.4GHz frequency bands are permitted for use on club sites.

 THE USE OF TRANSMITTERS OPERATING ON THE 27MHZ BAND IS PROHIBITED.